| | |

 The final image was carefully stretched (curves) in Adobe Photoshop to bring up the brightest areas of the nebula.
 The colors were carefully balanced (setting the black and white points), and a healthy amount of saturation boost was applied.

-Other techniques used were star reduction, gradient removal, and selective color boosting.
-All of these topics have been covered in detail on this website over the years.
+Star reduction, gradient removal, and selective color boosting were also used.
+This website has covered all of these topics in detail over the years.

-To learn more about the image processing techniques I use, please see my premium astrophotography image processing guide
+To learn more about my image processing techniques, please see my premium astrophotography image processing guide

 Lagoon Nebula